Computing Graph Edit Distance with Algorithms on Quantum Devices: Introduction

 The quest for optimization algorithms that can run on noisy intermediate scale quantum (NISQ) computers is a very timely topic, as well as a challenging task \cite{Preskill2018, QCscience}.
-Two main strategies that have been adopted to tackle optimization tasks are Quantum Annealing (QA) \cite{quantumannealing1998kadowaki} and variational quantum algorithms such as Variational Quantum Eigensolver (VQE) \cite{vqeperuzzo} and Quantum Approximate Optimization Algorithms (QAOA)\cite{fahriqaoa}.
-In this paper we analyze the applicability of these two quantum approaches to the problem of computing the edit distance between graphs.
+The two main quantum strategies that have been proposed to tackle optimization tasks are Quantum Annealing (QA) \cite{quantumannealing1998kadowaki} and the circuit-based variational approaches.
+In this paper we will assess the suitability of quantum annealing and two variational algorithms, i.e. Variational Quantum Eigensolver (VQE) \cite{vqeperuzzo} and Quantum Approximate Optimization Algorithms (QAOA) \cite{fahriqaoa}, on finding an approximate solution of the GED problem.

+Moreover, we will give a concise comparative study of their performance with respect to a specific classical algorithm, namely Simulated Annealing, which makes use of the same QUBO formulation of the problem as the quantum strategies.